Esmail Rangraz: Murder of Atena Aslani

 Atena Aslani was a 7-year-old Iranian girl from Parsabad who was killed by Esmail Jafarzadeh on June 28, 2017.
 The Attorney General of Parsabad said: "Atena went away from her father's dyeing shop to a nearby shop.
 The shopkeeper was a 42-year-old man who had known Atena and her father for a long time."
 Also, according to the Ardabil prosecutor, his motive was sexual harassment.

 Esmail Jafarzadeh said in his confession: "For two or three days I was tempted to see Atena.
 On the day of the incident I came to my shop to take water and because nobody was there, I went to her.
 I wanted her to help me out, but she began to shout.
 So I put my hand on her mouth, and when I came to my senses she did not breathe anymore.
 I was scared and took the body to the parking lot, where I hid it in a barrel.
 I fled to my room, but a few days later I was arrested as a suspect and my secret was revealed."

 Arrest and disclosure of murders

 By examining CCTV footage it was determined that Atena's killer disappeared in the range of the shops, but the moment of his arrival was not registered on any camera.
 At that time, Esmail was arrested as a suspect and sent to prison for interrogation.
 His house was inspected, but the police were not aware of the body hidden in the parking lot.
 According to the killer's brother, Jafarzadeh called his wife while he was in prison and asked her to go to the parking lot and find the barrel.
 Jafarzadeh's wife, after finding the barrel in which the corpse was, disclosed this information to the police.

 Execution

-Esmail Jafarzadeh was publicly hanged on September 19, 2017 in Parsabad.
+Jafarzadeh was publicly hanged on September 19, 2017, in Parsabad.